- Markets enter correction territory when they fall 10% or more from a previous high.

 - 10% drops occur about once a year during normal times, according to experts

-So what is a correction?
+So what’s a correction?
+We explain.

 Indexes enter a bear market–a more serious occurrence—when they drop 20% or more, as happened in the months following the financial crisis in 2008 and 2009, when equities lost approximately half their value.

 In and of themselves, corrections aren’t something for investors to panic about, according to experts.

 In fact, 10% drops occur about once a year during normal times, Savita Subramanian, head of the United States Equity and Quantitative Strategy team at Bank of America Merrill Lynch told the New York Times earlier this year.
 Bear markets have occurred four times in the last five decades, according to reports.